Cart1416/ai-craft/README.md

 # Getting started

-Clone this repo, install flask and run the flask_app.py
+Clone this repo, install flask and openai 0.28 then run the flask_app.py
 <br>
 you will also need to change your openai key in flask_app.py